ALICE VACHSS

 Virginia Commonwealth University

-Wisconsin Department of Justice, Statewide Prosecutor Education & Training Program
+Wisconsin Department of Justice, Statewide Prosecutor Education and Training Program

 Wittenberg University